Links

 Deletion

-At the moment you can delete only the Fundamentals that you create inside Anytype.
-At first, you can move them to a bin that will remove them from navigation.
+At the moment you can only delete the Objects that you've created inside Anytype.
+At first, you can move them to the bin.
 Secondly, you can remove them completely from all devices.
 All your devices will also delete them when getting online.
 This action is irreversible, so please be careful.